 ECSS-E-ST-20-08_0090414

-The sample size shall be in conformance with Table 7-1, but it may be modified depending on the specific project requirements as stated in SCD-BSC.
+The sample size shall be in conformance with Table 7-1, or according to the specific project requirements as stated in SCD-BSC.

 ECSS-E-ST-20-08_0090415

 The data documentation corresponding to the tests referred to in requirement 7.3.1b shall be delivered together with the delivered cells and the qualification test lot.